Tweeter button

 My previous conclusion:

-Unless you use a lot of electricity it will not be cost effective in most cases to switch to solar power.
+Unless you use a lot of electricity it will not be cost effective in most cases to switch to solar power or solar energy.
 If you are a large family and waste electricity it might be practical.
 If you are in an area of the country where the rates are considerably more than we pay here in Southern California under Edison it might be worthwhile.

 I had figured, that if solar power was really practical, then almost certainly they would benefit due to the large electric bills in the summer.
 They live in Palm Springs.
 You in Southern California know how hot it gets there in the summer.

-In my case, with the proposal I received the payback would have been negative, but you’d have to read between the lines to find that out.
+In my case, with the proposal I received, the payback would have been negative, or really a loss.
+But you’d have to read between the lines to find that out.

 They don’t tell you, but if the power from the electric utility company goes out – you are screwed.
 That’s putting it bluntly, but because of the process of converting the solar cell power from DC to AC 60 cycles AND the necessity to sync up the 60 cycles with any electricity the electric company has (in the areas where there is no power outage) it won’t be possible.

-So in those instances where the power goes out you will not be able to feed electricity back into the electrical grid or get credit for excess electricity.
-Yes you can power your house if your system has enough capacity, but any excess power will not be able to be fed back to the electric company, Edison in my case.
+So in those instances if the power goes out you will not be able to feed electricity back into the electrical grid.
+You won’t get credit for excess electricity.
+Yes you can power your house if your solar energy system system has enough capacity.
+However, any excess power will not be able to be fed back to the electric company.

-My estimated cost was slightly over $50,000, and that did not include whatever monthly electric bill I would still have with Edison.
-In addition to the expensive solar cells there is some expensive electronics needed to convert the solar cell DC output to 60 cycles AC, monitor it, and feed excess electricity back into the electric grid.
+My estimated cost was slightly over $52,000, and that did not include whatever monthly electric bill I would still have with Edison.
+In addition to the expensive solar cells, there is some expensive electronics needed to convert the solar cell DC output to 60 cycles AC.
+It needs to be monitored and feed any excess electricity back into the electric grid.

 Certainly there will be many that might disagree with me so I would like to hear your story or experiences with solar power.
 I especially would like to see how you justify spending $50,000[estimated] costs to save on monthly electric costs.
 Businesses can be a legitimate exception and are not considered in my conclusion.